What you need to know

-Overall employment of pediatricians is projected to grow 2 percent from 2018 to 2028, slower than the average for all occupations.
+Overall employment of pediatricians is projected to decline by 2 percent from 2019 to 2029.

 Prospects should be especially good for pediatricians who are willing to practice in rural and low-income areas because these areas tend to have difficulty attracting physicians.